We all love Marigolds for their beauty! But which one is gorgeous of them all? Here are some of the best Types of Marigolds you can grow!

 Height/Spread: 12-40/12-24 inches

 Also popular as Aztec or American marigold, it has large, double flowers in yellow, orange, and white colors.
-Both flowers and foliage emit a strong scent, which can be helpful to ward off rabbits and other animals.
+Both flowers and foliage emit a strong scent, which can be helpful in warding off rabbits and other animals.

 - Jubilee Series: Has double flowers in shades of orange and yellow.